 For example, if you have two Sage Estimating installations, Install A and Install B, you cannot copy Address Book databases by copying them from Install A's SQL Server instance to Install B's SQL Server instance alone (using SQL Server Management Studio's built-in Copy Databases wizard, for example).
-You must also open the Estimating Management Console and use the Search For button in the Address Book Companies/Contacts toolbar.
+You also need to open the Estimating Management Console and use the Search For Publiton in the Address Book Companies/Contacts toolbar.

 Any database you add to an instance must have the same Sage Estimating version as the other operating databases.

-For example, if you are using Sage Estimating 20.1, and you want to add a standard database from a previous Sage Estimating installation, upgrade the standard database to version 20.1 before adding it to the new instance.
+Example: If you are using Sage Estimating 24.1, and you want to add a standard database from a previous Sage Estimating installation, upgrade the standard database to version 24.1 before adding it to the new instance.

 Refer to the Estimating Management Console in-product Help for instructions on adding databases using the Search For feature.